jjvanzon/JJs-Reference-Architecture/patterns.md

 In MVC it is not straightforeward to post a collection of items or nested structures.

-This architecture's framework has HtmlHelper extensions to make that easier: the Html.BeginCollection API.
-Using this API you can send a view model with arbitrary nestings and collections over the line and restore it to a view model at the server side.
+This architecture's framework has HtmlHelper extensions to make that easier: the `Html.BeginCollection` `API`.
+Using this `API` you can send a view model with arbitrary nestings and collections over the line and restore it to a view model at the server side.
 In the view code you must wrap each nesting in a using block as follows:

 ```cs
 @using (Html.BeginItem(() => Model.MyItem))